Picnic Day (UC Davis)

 Picnic Day is an annual open house event held in April at the University of California, Davis.
 Picnic Day was first held on May 22, 1909.
 It has grown to be what is believed to be the largest student-run event in the United States, typically drawing more than 50,000 visitors.
 In 2009, around 125,000 visitors attended Picnic Day – a new attendance record.

-The Picnic Day went virtual in 2020 due to the COVID-19 pandemic.
+In 2020, Picnic Day 106 was cancelled due to the COVID-19 pandemic.
+The in-person event returned in 2022 with Picnic Day 108.

 Events and attractions

 Most departments put on exhibitions, competitions, or presentations to introduce themselves to the public.
 Due in large part to UC Davis' reputation as one of the finest veterinary medicine institutions in the country, Picnic Day features dozens of exhibitions featuring animals, including the famed geep, a goat-sheep chimera.
 Other parts of the celebration include a parade, Dachshund racing, equestrian demonstrations, and a Battle of the Bands.

 Organization

 Picnic Day is organized by a board of directors consisting of 18–20 students, ranging from different backgrounds and talents.
 Directors are full-time students and active participants of other extra-curricular activities and events in UC Davis.
 Every year, the board of directors selects a theme that will reflect the mission and vision of that year's Picnic Day.